Functional linguistics: Functional explanation

 In the functional mode of explanation, a linguistic structure is explained with an appeal to its function.
 Functional linguistics takes as its starting point the notion that communication is the primary purpose of language.
 Therefore, general phonological, morphosyntactic and semantic phenomena are thought of as being motivated by the needs of people to communicate successfully with each other.
 Thus, the perspective is taken that the organisation of language reflects its use value.

-Many prominent functionalist approaches, like Role and reference grammar and Functional discourse grammar, are also typologically-oriented, that is they aim their analysis cross-linguistically, rather than only to a single language like English (as it's typical of formalist/generativism approaches).
+Many prominent functionalist approaches, like Role and reference grammar and Functional discourse grammar, are also typologically oriented, that is they aim their analysis cross-linguistically, rather than only to a single language like English (as is typical of formalist/generativism approaches).

 Economy

 The concept of economy is metaphorically transferred from a social or economical context to a linguistic level.
 It is considered as a regulating force in language maintenance.
 Controlling the impact of language change or internal and external conflicts of the system, the economy principle means that systemic coherence is maintained without increasing energy cost.
 This is why all human languages, no matter how different they are, have high functional value as based on a compromise between the competing motivations of speaker-easiness (simplicity or inertia) versus hearer-easiness (clarity or energeia).

 The principle of economy was elaborated by the French structural–functional linguist André Martinet.
 Martinet's concept is similar to Zipf's principle of least effort; although the idea had been discussed by various linguists in the late 19th and early 20th century.
 The functionalist concept of economy is not to be confused with economy in generative grammar.